MuhammadAdelA/phpLiteCore/README.md

-# phpphpLiteCore PHP Framework "Alfa"
+# phpLiteCore PHP Framework "Alfa"

 > ⚠️ **Warning:** This framework is still under active development.
 > DO NOT USE FOR PRODUCTION.